 In connection with our acquisition of the Los Angeles Airport Marriott and the Renaissance Worthington, we incurred debt secured by property specific mortgages that aggregate \$140.0 million.
 These borrowings consist of an \$82.6 million mortgage on the Los Angeles Airport Marriott and a \$57.4 million mortgage on the Renaissance Worthington.
 Each loan is secured by a first mortgage lien on the applicable hotel.
 Interest on each of the mortgages is fixed at a rate equal to 5.30%, in the case of the Los Angeles Airport Marriott mortgage debt, and at 5.40%, in the case of the Renaissance Worthington mortgage debt.
-Until August 11, 2009, with respect to the Renaissance Worthington loan, we will pay interest and principal, with the amount of principal being determined based upon a
+Until August 11, 2009, with respect to the Renaissance Worthington loan, we will pay only interest.
+From and after August 11, 2009, with respect to the Renaissance Worthington loan, we will pay only interest.